Mr-enthalpy/Metaclass-Next-Generation-Polymorphism-in-C-/README.md

     std::cout << metaObject.Add(2, 3) << std::endl;
     metaObject.read();
     ```
++ Since a metaclass is just an observer of the data, it can only be constructed from lvalues.
 3. **Type-Safe Downcasting**:

     ```cpp
     auto originalObject = Any_cast<MyClassImpl>(metaObject); // Safe
     auto wrongCast = Any_cast<OtherType>(metaObject); // Compilation error
     ```
 ## Contributing

 Contributions to MetaClass are welcome!
 Whether it's through submitting bug reports, writing documentation, or contributing code, we value your input and support.